Functions

 TIMETRUNCATE(expr, time_unit [, use_current_timezone])

-Applicable Fields: BIGINT, TIMESTAMP types representing UNIX timestamps, or VARCHAR, NCHAR types in date-time format.
+Applicable Fields: BIGINT, TIMESTAMP types representing timestamps, or VARCHAR, NCHAR types in ISO8601/RFC3339 standard date-time format.

 Usage Instructions:

-• The precision of the input timestamp is determined by the precision of the queried table; if the table is not specified, the precision is milliseconds.
+- The precision of the input timestamp is determined by the precision of the table being queried; if no table is specified, the precision is milliseconds.

 TIMEZONE